 Walk the windswept trails across Culloden Battlefield this morning, and step back to April 16, 1746 and the final confrontation between the Highland Jacobite forces and British crown loyalists.
 The infamous battle lasted just one hour and left more than 1,200 men dead; the defeated Jacobites were driven off the field and never rose to fight again.
 Family members of all ages are invited to participate in an exciting battle reenactment.

 After lunch visit the Clava Cairns, three mysterious and remarkably preserved Bronze Age burial chambers.
 Crawl inside to explore the narrow passages... if you dare!
-Continue to Cawdor Castle, a 14th century fairytale-like fortress that remains a family home to this day.
-Wander among the lovely interior, then enjoy the delight of your children as they try to find their way out of a boxwood maze.
-After dinner at the House of Aigas, families are invited to attend environmental workshops that may include an exciting bat walk with electronic bat detectors, or a hands-on lesson in owl pellet identification.
+Continue to Cawdor Castle, a 14th-century fairy-tale-like fortress that remains a family home to this day.
+Tour the lovely interior, then enjoy the delight of your children as they try to find their way out of a boxwood maze located on the grounds.
+After dinner at the House of Aigas, families are invited to attend environmental workshops that may include an exciting bat walk with electronic bat detectors, or a lesson in owl pellet identification.
 House of Aigas (B,L,D)

 Day 6 – The Central Highlands

 Swift silver rivers thread the Central Highlands, a glaciated landscape of majestic mountains and heather-covered glens.
 Red squirrels, mountain hare, Scottish wildcats, and feral goats roam beneath wide-open skies here.
-With long centuries of turbulent history left to “once upon a time,” the proud Gaelic culture prevails, celebrated in colorful local festivals.
+With a turbulent history long behind them, the proud Gaelic culture prevails, celebrated in colorful local festivals.
 Drive west this morning, stopping to look for nesting black-throated divers, and explore Corrieshalloch Gorge, a spectacular 200-foot-deep box canyon.
 Continue to the Inverpolly National Nature Reserve to Stac Pollaidh Mountain, locally known as Stack Polly, and climb its 2,007-foot-high peak for spectacular views of lochs, valleys, and the shimmering Atlantic Ocean.

 After descending the mountain, continue to the shores of Lochbroom and the picturesque fishing village of Ullapool to enjoy time at leisure and fish and chips at a favorite local spot.
 Return to the House of Aigas for a late dinner.
 House of Aigas (B,L,D)